World Cup 2018 Odds

-For example, if you check out one of our top partners, Sky Bet, you’ll notice that the site’s odds makers believe Germany is most likely to win the 2018 World Cup.
+For example, if you check out one of our top partners, Sky Bet, you’ll notice that the site’s odds makers believe Germany are most likely to win the 2018 World Cup.
 How do we know this?
-Simple: because the odds have been set at 9/2, which is a shorter price than the next placed team, France (6/1).
+Simple – because the odds have been set at 9/2, which is a shorter price than the next placed team, Brazil (5/1).

 Breaking Down the Odds

-OK, so there are two points that need to be addressed here.
+There are two points that need to be addressed here.
 In terms of the financial stake and subsequent reward, the number on the left is what you stand to win when you invest an amount equal to the number on the right.
-So, in the above examples, you’d win £9 if you bet £2 on Germany and £6 if you wagered £1 on France.
+In the above examples, you’d win £9 if you bet £2 on Germany and £5 if you wagered £1 on Brazil.

-This brings us on to our second point: which team is more “likely” to win in the eyes of the oddsmakers.
+This brings us on to our second point – which team is more “likely” to win in the eyes of the odds makers?
 The easiest way to think about this is that the closer a number on the left is to 1, the better a team’s perceived chances are.
-So, in the case of France, the bookies think they have a 1 in 6 chance of winning the FIFA World Cup.
+In the case of France, the bookies think they have a 1 in 6 chance of winning the FIFA World Cup.

 In contrast, Germany has a 2 in 9 chance.
 But we thought you said the number closest to 1?
 In situations where the number on the right isn’t 1, you simply divide the number on the left by the one on the right 1.
 Put simply, when you divide 9 by 2, you get 4.5.
 This, as you can see, is closer to 1 than 6.
 So, in this instance, Germany are the betting favourites.